albptt/Magnetic_Tachometer/README.md

 ## Next Steps
 The next stages in the development of the device will be focused on:
-1. Creating a GUI via Processing to allow the user to get RPM readings on an Android smartphone via Blueooth
+1. Creating a GUI via Processing to allow the user to get RPM readings on an Android smartphone via Bluetooth
 2. Designing and printing a case so to perform live measurements on a bicycle